Shalashtein/labbesne_mvp/README.md

 `cd` to the directory
-run `bundle install` to install the gems Labbesne uses run `yarn install` to install the JS dependencies run `rake db:migrate` to migrate the labbesne_development database you created in PostgresQL run `rake db:seed` to seed the database with necessary data
+run `bundle install` to install the gems Labbesne uses run `yarn install` to install the JS dependencies run `rake db:create` to create the labbesne_development database in PostgresQL run `rake db:migrate` to migrate the labbesne_development database you created in PostgresQL run `rake db:seed` to seed the database with necessary data